adamazmil/chat-app-aws/README.md

 # Chat App

   A serverless chat app with Websocket API, Lambda and DynamoDB.
-Static React website deployed on Cloudfront
+React App deployed on S3 Cloudfront

 ## Deployment
 Prerequisite